Fission (biology): Fragmentation

-Studies of bacteria made to not produce a cell wall, called L-form bacteria, shows that FtsZ requires a cell wall to work.
-Little is known about how bacteria that naturally don't grow a cell wall divides, but it is thought to resemble the L-form's budding-like division process of extrusion and separation.
+Studies of bacteria made to not produce a cell wall, called L-form bacteria, indicate that FtsZ requires a cell wall to work.
+Little is known about how bacteria that naturally don't grow a cell wall divide, but it is thought to resemble the L-form's budding-like division process of extrusion and separation.

 Speed of FtsZ-dependent Fission

-Binary fission is generally rapid though its speed varies between species.
+Binary fission is generally rapid, though its speed varies between species.
 For E. coli, cells typically divide about every 20 minutes at 37 °C. Because the new cells will, in turn, undergo binary fission on their own, the time binary fission requires is also the time the bacterial culture requires to double in the number of cells it contains.
 This time period can, therefore, be referred to as the doubling time.
 Some species other than E. coli may have faster or slower doubling times: some strains of Mycobacterium tuberculosis may have doubling times of nearly 100 hours.
 Bacterial growth is limited by factors including nutrient availability and available space, so binary fission occurs at much lower rates in bacterial cultures once they enter the stationary phase of growth.

 In archaea

 Thermoproteota (formerly Crenarchaeota) possess neither a cell wall nor the FtsZ mechanism.
 They use a primitive version of the eukaryotic ESCRT-III system (also known as Cdv) to manipulate the membrane into separating, specifically by coming into the middle of the two soon-to-be daughter cells.
-"Euryarchaeota" use FtsZ like bacteria do.
+Euryarchaeota use FtsZ like bacteria do.